yu-fung-hang/interview-QnA/Java/README.md

 ## Q2: Differences between C++ and Java

 1. The C++ compiler compiles and converts the source code into machine code.
-That¡¯s why C++ is faster than Java but not platform-independent ([*reference*](https://www.geeksforgeeks.org/similarities-and-difference-between-java-and-c/));
+That's why C++ is faster than Java but not platform-independent ([*reference*](https://www.geeksforgeeks.org/similarities-and-difference-between-java-and-c/));

 2. Java is completely object-oriented, while C++ is both object-oriented and procedural.
 We could define a variable or a method outside of a class in C++, while Java doesn't support this;